lerolynn/ws/README.md

 # Weakly Supervised Semantic Segmentation

 This repository runs the full Weakly Supervised Semantic Segmentaiton pipeline following the method of [IRNet](https://github.com/jiwoon-ahn/irn)
+Note: Additions for AMN and CGNet are in the branch `cgnet_amn`

 ## Installation